bsimm/rumars/docs/redcode/pseudo_opcodes.md

 * / division
 * % modulo

-Multiplication and division operatiors have precendence (are evaluated first) over addition and subtraction.
+Multiplication and division operators have precedence (are evaluated first) over addition and subtraction.

 ```